simonm3/mapboxer/readme.rst

 This is a thin python wrapper for mapbox.
 It generates javscript to execute mapboxgl and create mapbox maps.

 Why mapbox?
-There are many alternatives that work with smaller datasets but mapbox is the only one of those I tried that can cope with larger datasets.
+There are many alternatives that work with smaller datasets but of the ones I tried mapbox was easily most responsive with larger datasets.

 Create a map using minimal defaults
 -----------------------------------